1976 NCAA Division I basketball championship game: Indiana Hoosiers

-Michigan
+Michigan Wolverines

 Johnny Orr, who was in his eighth season with the team, was Michigan's head coach in 1975–76.
 The Wolverines reached the 1975 NCAA Tournament, but were eliminated in their first game.
 Michigan had three future NBA players on its roster.
 Guard Rickey Green was the team's leading scorer with an average of 19.9 points per game.
 Forward Phil Hubbard added 15.1 points per game, and led the Wolverines in rebounding with 11.0 per game.
 Freshman guard Alan Hardy also played in the NBA later in his career.
 Forwards John Robinson and Wayman Britt, and guard Steve Grote, averaged double-figure points per game.
 Other players on the Wolverines included centers Tom Bergen and Joel Thompson, and guard Dave Baxter.

 After beginning the season with a 90–63 win against Vanderbilt on December 2, the Wolverines lost at eighth-ranked Tennessee by one point, 82–81.
-Michigan posted five consecutive victories before playing another ranked team, number 10 UNLV, who defeated them 108–94 in Las Vegas.
+Michigan posted five consecutive victories before playing another ranked team, 10th-ranked UNLV, who defeated them 108–94 in Las Vegas.
 The loss left the Wolverines at 6–2 entering their Big Ten schedule.
 Michigan won its first three Big Ten games, including a 95–72 result against 16th-ranked Minnesota on January 5.
 The six-point loss to Indiana was the Wolverines' first in conference play, and left the team at 9–3 on the season.

 Victories over Ohio State, Michigan State, and Purdue followed, before a one-point defeat at Illinois.
 After two further wins, the Wolverines posted their second loss to the Hoosiers.
 Over the last eight games of the season, they won seven, all but one of which were conference games; only Minnesota defeated them during this stretch.
 The Wolverines had a 21–6 record prior to the NCAA Tournament, and their 14–4 record in Big Ten games was second-best in the conference.

 The Wolverines' first opponent in the NCAA Tournament was Wichita State, who lost to Michigan by only one point, 74–73.
 In another close game in the regional semifinals, the Wolverines advanced over Notre Dame by an 80–76 final score, before they defeated Missouri by seven points to secure a Final Four appearance.
 In that round, the Wolverines faced Rutgers; like the Hoosiers, the Scarlet Knights entered the round undefeated for the season, with a record of 31–0.
 However, Michigan jumped out to a 17-point lead by halftime and went on to give Rutgers their first loss, 86–70.
 The victories by Indiana and Michigan set up an NCAA championship game between teams who were members of the same conference, the first time that had happened.
-The Wolverines had appeared in one previous NCAA tournament final, losing in 1965.
+The Wolverines had appeared in one previous NCAA tournament final, losing in 1965 to UCLA.